flir-cx/flir-yocto-documentation/README.md

 /dev/mmcblk0p7 on /srv/sftp type ext4 (rw,relatime,data=ordered)
 root@ec201-0A13DC:~#
 ~~~
-Note that the root filesystem (rootfs) is mounted as an overlay file system.<br>
+Note that the root filesystem ("none on / ") is mounted as an overlay file system.<br>
 Partition 2 and 3 contains 2 versions of a readonly .ext4 image (from flir-image-sherlock). <br>
 On top of this there is a "overlay" "rw" file system that contains changes to the base image.<br>
 /FLIR mount points contains FLIR camera application + data (closed source).<br>